Author has written 5 stories for Love, Young Adult, Romance, and Supernatural.

 A: I had fun with all of them, as they are so vastly different, that it is almost hard to pick.
-But if forced to, then I would have to say Jocelyn and Loren from Royal Flush.
-There's just something so liberating about writing adult fiction, because you do not have as many sexual restraints.
-But at the same time, Portia and Javier (The Escape trilogy) were my first couple, so they will always be my fave.
+But if forced to, then I would have to say Portia and Javier (The Escape trilogy) because they were my first couple.
+They will always be my fave.

 A: I love vampires!
 Especially the ones in Moonlight, and The Vampire Diaries, but I think that it's becoming a subject that every aspiring author writes about just to get published.
 Besides, it has to stick with witchcraft and witches, because it is VERY pivotal to the plot.
 Adding a vamp would just be random.
-But there might be vampire themed issues.
+But there may be a few vampire-themed issues.

 Q: So, how do you come up with the ideas for your novels?

 A: Well, as I stated before, TWS (The Watcher Series) was based off of a childhood experience.
-Royal Flush came to me when I was watching my friends sing at the opening of our our college's new student union, and I got to sit at their reserved table.
-Unfortunatley, the rest of that story did not happen. laughes I'm still waiting for my Loren DiMarco, by the way.
 But The Escape trilogy came to me one Saturday night when I was supposed to be doing my AP English homework.
 It had always been in the back of my mind to write a story about a girl who lived in a boarding school and needd to escape since I wrote a similar story during a blackout when I was 12, but on this very night I was daydreaming, and I could see a girl and boy kissing on a green, tattered couch in a dingy living room/kitchen.
 I remember thinking about this story even without writing it down.
 That's when I knew that I wouldn't get any peace until Portia's story was told.